-Here you can find the detailed instruction on how to export data from SQLite database to SQL file(s).
+Here you can find the detailed instruction on how to export data from SQLite database to SQL file(s) in Exportizer sofware.
 Exporting to SQL files from databases of other types like SQL Server, Oracle, PostgreSQL, MySQL etc is very similar; the difference is in registering the database in Exportizer.

 Below, it is shown how to export data from GUI or command line.